ankitadhandha/sph_doc/$_04-fda-2-allergens.rst

 - "Nondairy" is not equivalent to "milk free."
 Products that are labeled as "nondairy" (e.g., coffee whiteners, whipped toppings, creamy drinks/drink mixes, and imitation cheese products) may contain casein or caseinates.

-- A kosher "D" designation on a label indicates "dairy" or that the product contains "milk-derived ingredients.
+- A kosher "D" designation on a label indicates "dairy" or that the product contains "milk-derived ingredients."

 - A kosher "DE" designation on a label indicates "dairy equipment" but no actual dairy or milk-derived ingredients were used to make the product.